ministryofjustice/itpolicycontent/content/confluence/guidance-for-using-open-internet-tools.md

 When we receive a request for information, we need to know where we hold all the relevant information.
 Storing business information on appropriate MOJ systems helps us, because:

-- it protects you and the MOJ by making it easy to provide evidence of why decisions have been made
+- it protects you and the MOJ by making it easy to provide evidence of why decisions were made
 - it helps everyone understand what information is held, and where to find it
 - it enables the MOJ to transfer policy and court records to The National Archives

-So, always store MOJ information in MOJ systems.
+Always store MOJ information in MOJ systems.
 If you use an OIT, make sure the key information is also definitively and safely stored in an appropriate MOJ system.
 Guidance on what you must keep is available [here](https://intranet.justice.gov.uk/guidance/knowledge-information/managing-information/what-to-keep/).
-When you finish some work, transfer the information to an appropriate MOJ system.
+At regular and convenient intervals, transfer the information to an appropriate MOJ system.
+Do the same when you finish the work.
 Don't forget to remove any redundant information from the OIT.

 Most OITs let you export your data.
 You can then store it on an appropriate MOJ system.
 Sometimes it's easier to copy and paste text into a new document.
-Make sure that the right people have access to the information.
+Make sure that only the correct people have access to the information.
 This is important after staff or organisational changes, for example.

 For more guidance, read the [MOJ Information Management Policy](https://intranet.justice.gov.uk/documents/2015/04/information-management-policy.pdf) and the help on [responding to requests for information](https://intranet.justice.gov.uk/guidance/knowledge-information/providing-information-to-the-public/freedom-of-information/).